thenexthub/Codira/docs/proposals/Concurrency.rst

 new data to arrive to wake the sleeping thread.
 This property allows the Stream to be used as a synchronization mechanism.

 The second half of the go concurrency feature is coroutines.
-In Swift lingo, we'll call them Tasks.
+In Codira lingo, we'll call them Tasks.
 Tasks are functions that are executed by threads asynchronously.
 Tasks could have their own stack (this is an implementation detail that is not important at this point) and can run indefinitely.
 Tasks are